 So-called Product Backlogs are produced to contextualize everything that needs to happen in order to create the product in the form of, for example, the specification of technical features or the creation of user stories.

-After all the product requirements are defined, it’s time for the Sprint Planning, facilitated by the so-called Scrum Master.
-In this phase, the Product Owner defines the details of the Product Backlog, and the Agile Team defines and decides about the required time for the project and a division of task among the team members.
+After all the product requirements are defined, it’s time for the Sprint Planning, facilitated by the Scrum Master.
+In this phase, the Product Owner defines the details of the Product Backlog, and the Agile development team defines and decides about the required time for the project and a division of task among the team members.

 Daily Scrum meetings are meant to keep in check if everyone is up-to-date with their tasks and if there are any bottlenecks standing in the way of achieving the deadline.

-A Lean startup with Agile ways of working Like Lizard Global is strategically focused to the process of solving its end-users problems.
+A Lean Startup with Agile ways of working Like Lizard Global is strategically focused on successfully solving the problems or end-users are facing.
 We implement a clearly structured methodology that follows the path from problem to solution: from the process of empathizing and problem definition, to iterative design, development, and testing using Scrum Sprint methodologies characteristic for Agile strategies of product management.
 In this way of working, the phase of the end-user problem is defined by the concept of Design Thinking.

 End-user problem and Design Thinking

-In our article on Design Thinking, you could read about the importance of empathy towards your end-users in order to create a clear image of their problem, and base your solutions on a deeply-rooted mutual understanding.
-The process of design thinking is built upon three steps towards an end-user solution:
+In our blog on Design Thinking, you can read about the importance of empathy towards your end-users in order to create a clear image of their problem, and base your solutions on a deeply-rooted mutual understanding.
+The process of design thinking is built upon 5 steps towards an end-user solution:

 100% Agile at Lizard Global